Constelación de Leo

 The Nemean Lion was the offspring of Typhon and Echidna.
 You need to know who these two were to understand the scale of the problem.

-So when Hercules arrived at Nemea with his bow, arrows, and bronze club, he wasn’t going to hunt an animal.
+So when Hercules arrived at Nemea with his bow, his arrows, and his bronze club, he was not going to hunt an animal.
 He was going to face the offspring of the two most dangerous beings in the history of the Greek universe.

-The Nemean Lion died at bare hands.
+The Nemean Lion died with bare hands.

 ✦ ✦ ✦

-The same sky, completely different stories
+The same sky, different stories

 The problem was that Ra was aging.
 And humanity knew it.